weiihann/juno/README.md

 We welcome PRs from external contributors and would love to help you get up to speed.
 Let us know you're interested in the [Discord server](https://discord.gg/TcHbSZ9ATd) and we can discuss good first issues.

+For more details on how to get started, check out our [contributing guidelines](https://github.com/NethermindEth/juno/blob/main/CONTRIBUTING.md).

 There are also many other ways to contribute.
 Here are some ideas:

 * Run a node.